What is our Blog?

 3. Be kind and constructive

 Anytime you post about your opinion, you are taking a risk in sharing your thoughts and feelings.
 You will not always agree with what your peers post.
 You will come across topics you are passionate about.
 Be sure you are being kind and compassionate in your posts.
-Although it is always your right to have an opinion, you should refrain from sharing opinions that may make a peer feel marginalized or hurt.
+Although it is always your right to have an opinion, you should refrain from sharing opinions that may make a peer feel hurt.
 When commenting on the work of classmates, be positive and constructive.
 Focus on the good things in their post and help them be the best they can be.

 4. Write about peers only with their permission